 Of the many sleep aid products available, this supplement provides one of the largest numbers of servings and also offers great versatility.
 Those who may prefer to consume supplements via meals or smoothies will definitely find this to be a great choice.

-Nested Naturals has managed to produce one of the cleanest sleep aids available on our ranking list.
-In terms of ingredients, you’ll find 6 mg of melatonin in addition to proven sleep inducers such as valerian, chamomile, lemon balm, passionflower, and GABA.
-Not only is this one of the simplest options on the market, but it is also highly rated by users and has been shown to be highly successful.
+You’ll find 6 mg of melatonin in addition to proven sleep inducers such as valerian, chamomile, lemon balm, passionflower, and GABA in this clean sleep aid.
+Not only is this one of the simplest options on the market, but it is also highly rated by users and has been shown to be extremely successful.

 Additionally, it is friendly for multiple lifestyles including those in need of a vegan or vegetarian option.
 Being one of the purest choices available speaks to its level of quality and makes it a strong contender for many people.